Bride and groom kissing by church entrance

 Northern Michigan—including scenic spots like Traverse City, Petoskey, and the Leelanau Peninsula—is known for its blend of natural beauty, relaxed charm, and romantic venues.
 From lakefront wineries and historic castles to rustic barns and boutique resorts, this region has something for every style and budget.
 Whether you’re planning a vineyard celebration or a cozy barn wedding with sweeping views, Northern Michigan offers photo-perfect backdrops year-round.

-Hickory Hills Recreation Area (Traverse City) – Set on 125 wooded acres just minutes from downtown, Hickory Hills offers rustic indoor and outdoor event spaces surrounded by nature.
+The Lodge at Hickory Hills (Traverse City) – Set on 125 wooded acres just minutes from downtown, Hickory Hills offers rustic indoor and outdoor event spaces surrounded by nature.
 It’s a great fit for couples who want a peaceful, budget-friendly venue without leaving the city.

 • Capacity: Up to 325 guests